nlesc-ave/ave-rest-service/README.md

 ## Data pre processing

-Before data can be registered it has to be preprocessed in following way.
+Before data can be registered it has to be converted in the right format.
+Below describes pre processing steps to convert common formats into the formats the application expects.

 The tools used are available inside the [Docker container](#deployment) or can be installed in an [Anaconda environment](#setup).
 To perform the pre processing inside the Docker container, copy the raw files to the `/data` Docker volume and login to the Docker container with `docker exec -ti ave bash`.